-Following the successful completion of the three-year strategic plan 'Vision 2020' in late 2019, a new five-year strategic plan 'Vision 2025' was developed and adopted in February 2020, although due to the onset of the pandemic was not fully launched.
-It sets out the Council's vision for the future of the City, strategic priorities and core values.
+Following the successful completion of the three-year strategic plan 'Vision 2020' in late 2019, a new five-year strategic plan 'Vision 2025' was developed and adopted by Executive on 24th February 2020 but was almost immediately affected by the impact of the pandemic.

+Vision 2025 sets out the Council's vision for the future of the City, strategic priorities and core values.